HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 #### Stage 1

+- Stage 1 has the following objectives:

-- Scope is to tune the DX rendering set up in single node c5.4xlarge to check support for 10k concurrent users with avg response time equal to ~4 secs if not upgrade to next instance type c5.9xlarge.
+      - To tune the DX rendering setup in a single node on a c5.4xlarge instance
+      - To check support for 10000 concurrent users with the average response time equal to 4 seconds

 - The DX combined rendering ran with config deployments as mentioned in the following Helm values.